Charity auctions can be some of the most lucrative events for nonprofit organizations, but they can also be some of the most difficult to plan.

 Although it seems silly, many organizations (even the ones who advertise their items before the auction) make the mistake of keeping their items hidden during the actual event.

-Your display will take a different form depending on whether you’re hosting a silent auction or a live one:
+Your display will take a different form depending on whether you’re hosting a silent, live, or online auction:

 - For live auctions: Have volunteers bring items on stage as the auctioneer is auctioning them off.
 If it’s not possible to transport an item to the event, you can solve this problem by setting up a projector and showing high-quality photos of the item during the bidding.